iftechfoundation/twine-cookbook/terms/terms_passages.md

 # Connecting Passages

-The simplest way to connect Passages is through adding two opening and closing brackets around a word, phrase, or sentence.
-If a passage exists with those exact letters and numbers in the same ordering and combination, the passages will be linked together.
+The simplest way to connect Passages is through adding two opening and closing brackets around any collection of letters, numbers, or punctuation.
+If a passage exists with those exact characters in the same ordering and combination, the passages will be linked together.
 When viewing the compiled HTML version, there will now be a link to navigate between the two, sending the player from one passage to another.

 By default, links are one-way.
 Navigating the link usually means moving away from one Passage to another in the Story.
-Sometimes, this can be the desired effect.
-In other cases, additional code can be added to the link to make it behave in different ways.
+Additional code can be also added to the link to make it appear in different ways.

 **Link to Another Passage named "Link to another passage":**
 ```
 [[Link to another passage]]
 ```
+To route links, arrows, "->" or "<-", can be used to *point* to the destination of the link.
+When navigated, the player will go to that next passage.

 **Link to Another Passage Named "Different Passage":**
 ```